Order Routing and Payment for Order Flow Disclosures

 Order Routing Practices:

-The U.S. Securities and Exchange Commission’s Rule SEC Rule 606 requires all broker-dealers (including introducing firms) that route customer orders in equity and option securities to make publicly available quarterly reports that, among other things, identify the venues to which customer orders are routed for execution and also disclose the material aspects of the broker-dealer's relationship with such venues.
+The U.S. Securities and Exchange Commission’s Rule Rule 606 requires all broker-dealers (including introducing firms) that route customer orders in equity and option securities to make publicly available quarterly reports that, among other things, identify the venues to which customer orders are routed for execution and also disclose the material aspects of the broker-dealer's relationship with such venues.
 This information is available on our website, or upon customer written request a hard copy will be provided.
-Please download the most current summary of Ally Invest's order routing activity by clicking on the following link:
+Download the most current summary of Ally Invest's order routing activity by clicking on the following PDF or XML links:

 Questions regarding this report should be addressed to the Ally Invest Customer Service Department.